-The Associate of Arts (Psychology) Degree is a two-year undergraduate degree offered by many institutions in the province of British Columbia and beyond.
+An Associate of Arts degree is a two-year undergraduate degree offered by many institutions in the province of British Columbia and beyond.
 The Associate Degree program is designed to provide broad-based knowledge and experiences in preparation for entering the workforce, or as a foundation for further undergraduate study.